Zernoxi/Advent-of-Code-2021/README.md

 # Advent of Code 2021
-Attempting to solve problems with bash (shell) script and maybe some awk script.
+Attempting to solve problems with bash script and maybe some awk script.
 May end up using other languages...May not even finish...

 # Problems:
   - [x] **1**